MEADOW SWEET GROVE

 Heat the oil and butter in a large frying pan and brown the meat.
 Remove meat and set aside.
 Fry the onions in the pan.
 Then quickly stir in the flour and seasoning to taste.
 Return the meat to the pan and add the carrots and sugar.
 Pour in the stout.
 Stir well, bring to a boil, then cover and simmer gently for 2 to 2 1/2 hours - stirring now and then.
 Cook until the meat is tender.

-I serve with roast potatoes but nice with mash too.
+I serve with roast potatoes but it's nice with mash too.
 Serve with a green salad ... if you must!

 This is a simply sumptuous meal!
 You will notice the gravy thicken and bubble beautifully.
 It is imperative that you keep the heat low to low medium.
 This is a very slow cooking meal ... but so easy to prepare and worth the wait.
 Comfort food at its best!